 Famous places in France

-Important Note: This article was written by a person who is familiar with French culture based on his or her personal anecdotal observations.
+Important Note: This article was written by a person familiar with French culture based on his or her personal anecdotal observations.
 Additionally, there are quite a few generalizations to make the article easier to understand for the children.
 Dino Lingo does not accept any responsibility for errors, omissions or subjectivity in the content of this post.

-We are wondering what you know about French culture…Why don’t you tell us what you know by leaving a comment below?
+We are wondering what you know about French culture…why don’t you tell us what you know by leaving a comment below?

 French Culture for Children By DinoLingo Writer: Federica Galli